shushantkumar/ML-Models/README.md

 * The Linear Regression works on the data of google stocks and using linear regression getting the best fit line <br>
   Then predicting the stock prices for next 30 days

+* The K-Nearest algorithm works on data of breast cancer and classifies them into benign or malignant<br>
+  One is using library and other one without using standard library